 In this article you will learn:

-Tulip is a Manufacturing App Platform that provides a cloud service to its customers.
-At Tulip, communication between the Tulip Cloud and machines on the shop floor is facilitated through the use of a Tulip Connector Host and an OPC/UA Server running on a customer's internal network.
+Tulip is a Frontline Operations Platform that provides a cloud service to its customers.
+At Tulip, communication between the Tulip Cloud and machines on the shop floor is facilitated through the use of a Tulip Connector Host and an OPC UA Server running on a customer's internal network.

-OPC/UA Servers provide machine aggregation and communication translation services.
-If you are looking for OPC/UA Server software, Tulip has found that PTC KEPServerEX and FANUC FASOPC can reliably deliver in this market.
+OPC UA Servers provide machine aggregation and communication translation services.
+If you are looking for OPC UA Server software, Tulip has found that PTC KEPServerEX can reliably deliver in this market.

-If you require physical hardware to run your OPC/UA Server software, Tulip recommends an Intel NUC i7 with part number: NUC7i7BNH, a NVMe 250gb SSD, and 16GB of DDR3 RAM.
+Most customers run their OPC UA server software on a virtual machine.
+If you require physical hardware to run your OPC UA Server software, Tulip recommends an Intel NUC i7 with part number: NUC7i7BNH, a NVMe 250gb SSD, and 16GB of DDR3 RAM.

 Tulip Cloud Connector Host